Villages & CastlesVillages & Castles

 SHARE

-Romagna is a land where history was made by powerful ruling families such as the Sforzas, the Medicis, and the Malatestas.
-Many castles still stand there as evidence of this.
+Romagna is a land where history has been written by powerful ruling families such as the Sforzas, the Medicis and the Malatestas.
+Many castles still stand as a testimony to this.

-Here are 6 castles in Romagna with thermal spas nearby (within 30 km).
+Here are 6 castles in Romagna with thermal baths nearby (within 30 km).

 CASTLES AND THERMAL SPAS IN THE PROVINCE OF RAVENNA